 - Type keywords using AND or OR logic (AND or

 - eg., "glucose absorption"

 - eg., bio*

 Scholars@TAMU is a system provided by the Texas A&M University Libraries.
-It is an implementation of the open-source VIVO networking tool, developed at Cornell University.
+It is an implementation of the open-source VIVO networking tool.
 If you have further questions, please see our FAQ or contact the team.